Divpeter/DSD2024.github.io/README.md

 03/05/2024 : Team Building

 ## News
 Since the total number of teams is 5, we have contacted Nuno and joined his team.
-As a result, the teamleader for our team is Nuno and we are part of *__Brave ones__* now.
+As a result, the teamleader for our team is Nuno and we are members of *__Brave ones__* now.

 ## Notice
 *__We would like to team up with friends from UTAD.__* We have got together three students in JLU and our information is shown below. *__We still need three friends from UTAD, including one team leader and two team members.__* We are delighted to collaborate with you all to complete the project!